randy408/libspng/docs/context.md

 Set chunk size and chunk cache limits, the default chunk size limit is 2<sup>31</sup>-1, the default chunk cache limit is `SIZE_MAX`.

+Reaching either limit while decoding is handled as an out-of-memory error.

 !!!note
     This can only be used for limiting memory usage, most standard chunks do not require additional memory and are stored regardless of these limits.